It’s a broken record… the movie Groundhog Day in football form: the SEC owns the Big Ten.

 Plain and simple: Conference championship equals more national exposure.
 More national exposure equals more recruits, more visibility to the voters that matter, and so on.

 The writing is on the wall.
-The Big Ten still has talent, but it can have so much more.
+The B1G still has talent, but it can have so much more.

 C’mon Big 10!
 Your bark has always been there.
 Rip off that muzzle and let’s see that bite.

-Find this blog and more like it at “First and Big Ten”, where I also write for Chicago Now and B/R – twitter: @firstandbigten (This site no longer active, but there’s plenty of College Football to be found at The Wife Hates Sports
+Find this blog and more like it at “First and Big Ten”, where Kevin Paul also writes for Chicago Now and B/R – twitter: @firstandbigten (Note: This site no longer active, but there’s plenty of College Football to be found at The Wife Hates Sports